-ADVISORIES: Psychology 2.

-Examines sexual behaviors and values in contemporary society from both a psychobiological and sociological perspective.
-The anatomy and physiology of sex, sex within relationships, alternative lifestyles, fertility management, contraception, sexual dysfunction, and social roles/attitudes will be topics for analysis and discussion.
-Destructive sexual behavior, rape and incest, paraphilias, and other sensitive subjects will be presented in an explicit and scientific manner.
+ADVISORIES: Psychology 2 or 2H and English 1A or 1AH.
+This course examines sexual behaviors and values in society from a biological, psychological, social, cultural, historical and lifespan perspective.
+The course will cover anatomy and physiology of sex, sex within relationships, alternative lifestyles, fertility management, contraception, sexual dysfunction, and social roles/attitudes.
+Issues such as destructive sexual behavior, rape and incest, paraphilia, and other sensitive subjects will be presented and discussed in an explicit and scientific manner.
 (A, CSU-GE, UC) (C-ID PSY 130)